 I started with answering logistical and concrete questions like:

 - Are Braintrust and Tout the right products?
-Will it make money for me?
+Will they make money for me?

 - To make these products a success, do I need to bring on a co-founder?
 Is now the time to build a team?